wolandark/WeatherAPIGoLang/README.md

 A REST API for storing and retrieving weather data using Go, Gin, and GORM with Mariadb database.

+# Notes For The Reviewer

+MariaDB is preferred over PostgreSQL due to the simple fact that I already had its Go module installed.
+JWT authentication, though rudimentary and fairly straightforward to implement, was skipped due to current internet disruptions.
+The same applies to deployment.

+No AI agents, LLMs, or similar tools were used in coding this project, except for translating my test bash script to PowerShell, which I could have done manually, but who has time for PowerShell, right?

+I also had to choose https://www.weatherapi.com/my/ over OpenWeatherMap due to the same internet issues.
+It's free, easy to sign up for, and does the job perfectly for this demo.

+Dockerization would have been included if more time was available, yet war has delayed us enough.
+A docker-compose setup is a manageable task, I'll provide one, though I cannot thoroughly test it.
+I'm fairly confident it will work.

+AI was used to fix minor syntax issues in docker-compose.yml, since I currently have no yml linter installed.
+(Even if I did , I take no shame in using ai for yml, yml is an insult to humanity itself)

 ## Prerequisites

 - Go 24.04